-Horizontal bamboo is glued together horizontally to create floor planks with a classic look
+Horizontal bamboo is glued together horizontally to create floor planks with a classic and natural look

 Horizontal bamboo flooring is made up of strips of bamboo that are horizontally glued together, then pressurized and finished.
 This process creates a classic look that mimics hardwood, and makes the textured growth rings of the bamboo visible.
 Horizontal bamboo planks are on the more affordable end of the pricing spectrum, with an average cost of $5 per square foot installed.

 Vertical bamboo flooring creates a more modern look with narrow grain patterns